SherineAwad/ScenicPlus_modifiedGenome/README.md

 The resulting **custom cisTarget database** can then be used in **Scenic+** to perform **gene regulatory network inference** specifically for the modified genome `neurog2_S9A`.

+All steps are automated and reproducible using the [Makefile](https://github.com/SherineAwad/ScenicPlus_modifiedGenome/blob/master/Makefile).